LostSynapse/Nixon/roadmap.md

 This document outlines the development plan for the Nixon project, incorporating the current state of the codebase, findings from the recent audit, and the long-term goal of creating a managed appliance.

+**PLEASE NOTE THAT THIS DOCUMENT IS OUTDATED.
+SEE UI/UX DOC AND MANDATE**

 ## Current State & Audit Findings

 The existing `Nixon-testing` codebase provides a solid foundation but requires immediate attention in several areas to ensure stability, maintainability, and security.
 The `audit.md` report highlights the following critical issues: